 The shrubland is distinctive within the ecological district for the population of Olearia within the shrubland.
+Many of these shrublands are dominated by matagouri and briar.

-Connectivity (how is the site connected to surrounding communities/areas?):

-The shrubland is connected to shrubland patches that extend throughout the MacDonalds Creek catchment and down onto the Branch Burn flood plain.
+Connectivity (how is the site connected to surrounding communities/areas?): The shrubland is connected to shrubland patches that extend throughout the Branch Burn catchment down onto the Branch Burn flood plain.